jamestang23/YingTang/content/home/featured.md

 1. Nonequilibrium thermodynamics

   As a remarkable advance in nonequilibrium thermodynamics during the last 20 years, Jarzynski equality connects free energy changes to nonequilibrium work fluctuations.
-We found that the free energy change through the Jarzynski equality is independent of magnetic field in the classical regime [1](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.91.042108), but can be amplified by magnetic field in driven quantum system beyond classical regime [To appear].
+We found that the free energy change through the Jarzynski equality is independent of magnetic field in the [classical regime](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.91.042108), but can be amplified by magnetic field in driven quantum system beyond classical regime [To appear].

 2. Information theory